subdavis/workspaces-io/README.md

 > Who is this for?

 WorkspacesIO is for organizations that need to manage large quantities of slow-moving data of the sort that laboratories and research teams accumulate.
 Think Samba, CIFS, FTP, SSHFS.
-WorksapcesIO can map your existing data while you transition, or run side-by-side with the old guard forever.
+WorksapcesIO can map your existing data while you transition, or run side-by-side forever.

 > What if I want to share a single file?